Daniel represented the family of Jonathan McCarthy in the inquest into his death.Read more

 Daniel practises principally in the fields of Personal Injury, Costs and Litigation Funding, Inquests and Inquiries, and Health and Safety.
 He has a busy Court practice in the County and High Courts alongside an active advisory and paperwork practice in his key specialisms.

-Daniel is currently instructed as Junior Counsel to the Grenfell Tower Inquiry with responsibility for Disclosure and Evidence.
+He is currently instructed as junior counsel to the Grenfell Tower Inquiry alongside his court practice.

 Lord Denning Scholarship

 Personal Injury Bar Association Committee Member

 Personal Injuries Bar Association